Today we are going to look at how to install AdGuard Home on a Raspberry Pi.

 There are plenty of options that you can play around with but these are some of the most important ones right after installation.

-DNS Configuration - AdGuard Home Raspberry Pi
+DNS Configuration - How to Install AdGuard Home on a Raspberry Pi

 Now that the setup of AdGuard Home is complete, we need to determine a way to point our clients to our DNS server.
 There are two main ways to do this: